pahardy/terraform_basic-cafe-app/README.md

-A basic web application of a web cafe, installed on an EC2 instance deployed using Terraform.
+Extends the basic web cafe web application to all 3 AZs in the region.

 ```
 terraform init